AckerlyXu/heima/articles/virtual-machines/linux/troubleshoot-recovery-disks-portal.md

 [![Deploy VM from template from GitHub](http://azuredeploy.net/deploybutton.png)](https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fazure%2Fazure-quickstart-templates%2Fmaster%2F201-vm-specialized-vhd-existing-vnet%2Fazuredeploy.json)

-The template is loaded into the Azure Portal for deployment.
+The template is loaded into the Azure portal for deployment.
 Enter the names for your new VM and existing Azure resources, and paste the URL to your existing virtual hard disk.

 ## Re-enable boot diagnostics
 When you create your VM from the existing virtual hard disk, boot diagnostics may not automatically be enabled.
 To check the status of boot diagnostics and turn on if needed, select your VM in the portal.
 Under **Monitoring**, click **Diagnostics settings**.
 Ensure the status is **On**, and the check mark next to **Boot diagnostics** is selected.
 If you make any changes, click **Save**: